Jminding/YPTMoon2024/README.md

 ### Directories
 - 📁 `test_data_libration/`: Contains images of the full moon that account for libration
-- 📁 `Copernicus Cropped/`: Contains images of the Copernicus Crater that account for libration
+- 📁 `Copernicus Cropped/`: Contains images of the Copernicus Crater that account for libration (not included in this repo)

 ## Explanation
 There's three parts to this project: